yapily-dexter/yapily-project-site2/index.md

 ## Getting help

-Yapily developers’ community on Slack is the place to get help with API, discuss ideas, and show off what you build.
+The Yapily Developers’ community on Slack is the place to get help with API, discuss ideas, and show off what you build.
 Enter your email address in the [Google form invite](https://docs.google.com/forms/d/e/1FAIpQLSe6Xalk1MPm-Cus0g5Q6PzkK45DFQHGyPrTc2r5rqyxic8Dow/viewform) to join our space on [Slack](https://yapily.slack.com).

 You can also email developers@yapily.com to create a support ticket.